-Istra Fuhrmann is the program assistant for Nuclear Disarmament and Pentagon Spending.
-In this role, she edits and disseminates the Nuclear Calendar and seeks to build a safer world by lobbying for arms control and de-escalation policies such as No First Use.
+Istra Fuhrmann was the program assistant for nuclear disarmament and Pentagon spending for 2021-2022.
+In this role, she edited and disseminated the Nuclear Calendar and sought to build a safer world by lobbying for arms control and de-escalation policies such as No First Use.

 Istra joined FCNL in 2020 as an Advocacy Corps Organizer lobbying in Texas for immigration justice.
 She also helped lead the Texas delegation at Spring Lobby Weekend 2021 in advocating for police reform and demilitarization.
 As a former immigration organizer, Istra is passionate about bringing an intersectional approach to the nuclear field and underscoring the devastation of nuclear testing and nuclear weapons on refugees and our changing climate.